emilyjspencer/Notes/Java/README.md

 * Byte - stores whole numbers from -128 to 127
 * Primitive data types always have a value
 * They start with a lowercase letter
+* Primitive types don't have members
+* They don't have built-in behaviour

 ```
 public class Attendance{